cloudspace/iOS-EasyReader/Pods/AFNetworking/README.md

 - [Download AFNetworking](https://github.com/AFNetworking/AFNetworking/archive/master.zip) and try out the included Mac and iPhone example apps
 - Read the ["Getting Started" guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking), [FAQ](https://github.com/AFNetworking/AFNetworking/wiki/AFNetworking-FAQ), or [other articles on the Wiki](https://github.com/AFNetworking/AFNetworking/wiki)
-- Check out the [documentation](http://cocoadocs.org/docsets/AFNetworking/2.0.0/) for a comprehensive look at all of the APIs available in AFNetworking
+- Check out the [documentation](http://cocoadocs.org/docsets/AFNetworking/) for a comprehensive look at all of the APIs available in AFNetworking
-- Questions?
-[Stack Overflow](http://stackoverflow.com/questions/tagged/afnetworking) is the best place to find answers
+- Read the [AFNetworking 2.0 Migration Guide](https://github.com/AFNetworking/AFNetworking/wiki/AFNetworking-2.0-Migration-Guide) for an overview of the architectural changes from 1.0.

+## Communication

+- If you **need help**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/afnetworking).
+(Tag 'afnetworking')
+- If you'd like to **ask a general question**, use [Stack Overflow](http://stackoverflow.com/questions/tagged/afnetworking).
+- If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue.
+- If you **have a feature request**, open an issue.
+- If you **want to contribute**, submit a pull request.

 ### Installation with CocoaPods